 Dentistry can’t always be scheduled, sometimes the need for emergency dentistry services arise.
 When they do, we will work to restore your smile as quickly as possible so that you can put the pain and the injury behind you.

 Dental issues and accidents can happen at any time.
 Sometimes they require immediate treatment, and when that is the case, we are here to assist.
-If you are searching for emergency dentistry in Bloomington, we are your solution.
+If you are searching for emergency dentistry in Bloomington and Bedford, IN, we are your solution.

 Our experienced and knowledgeable team knows that a dental emergency is never easy, but we are here to get you as comfortable as quickly as possible.
 We offer affordable, emergency dental care that will get you back to everyday life as soon as possible.
-We reserve space in our schedule to accommodate your dental emergency the same day you notify us, and we will work diligently to treat you quickly and comfortably.Schedule Online
+We reserve space in our schedule to accommodate your dental emergency the same day you notify us, and we will treat you quickly and easily.Schedule Appointment

 What is a dental emergency?